Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - A virtual network should have a broad Address space, typically: `10.1.0.0/16`
 - Within a virtual network you can have two or more subnets - each subnet with its own address space (10.1.1.0/24 each)
 - Network interface - All data packets pass from a network interface to or from a VM - a network interface has a public and a private IP address
+- The private IPs are usually for communication between to subnets or between two Vnets via peering
+- There are 2 SKUs (Uses dynamic IP addresses, no availability zone available), Basic and standard (uses static IP addresses, availability zone available)